Ashanti’s Photo With Lil’ Kim Sends Fans Into A Meltdown

 “Mark your territory in barely-there bikinis and beach cover-ups made to bring the heat.
 Clash dangerously in predatory prints for maximum mileage.
 Go full-throttle on ferocity with animal prints in maximalist mesh styles and pieces featuring out-there harness detailing.
 The trend gets a cooler edge paired with high shine metallics and bold neon,” their website states.

-On Instagram, the “Foolish” entertainer isn’t shy of showing off her figure in many eye-catching garments.
+On Instagram, the “Foolish” entertainer isn’t shy about showing off her figure in many eye-catching garments.

 Last month, The Inquisitr reported Lil’ Kim’s topless shot of her covered in Chanel jewelry.
 The busty photo saw her in a wig which covered her eyes.
 The artistic image racked up 290,000 likes and had fans going wild.

-After the release of her debut album, Hard Core, Kim has released three more studio albums which have all entered the top 10 on the U.S Billboard 200 album chart — The Notorious K.I.M., La Bella Mafia, and The Naked Truth.
+After the release of her debut album, Hard Core, Kim released three more studio albums which have all entered the top 10 on the U.S. Billboard 200 album chart — The Notorious K.I.M., La Bella Mafia, and The Naked Truth.

 As for Ashanti, her last album was released in 2014 and has kept fans waiting for a new record since.
 In total, she has released six studio albums — Chapter II, Ashanti’s Christmas, Concrete Rose, The Declaration, and Braveheart.